Atom-E/Data-Analysis-and-Visualization-with-Excel/README.md

 # Data-Analysis-and-Visualization-with-Excel
-The repo contains data and analysis worksheets.
-Data source is from a uCertify course.
+The repo contains data and excel workbooks from an online course.
+Data source is from  uCertify.